-I Have Seen The Future, And It’s BitClout
+I Have Seen The Future, And It’s Decentralized

-Ok, that title is a bit hyperbolic, but it’s rare that I get this excited about a new product (BitClout launched about three weeks ago).
-Just look at how many blog posts are dedicated to new products… and my job is to invest in them.
+Ok, that title is a bit hyperbolic, but it’s rare that I get this excited about a new product (BitClout, a decentralized social network, launched about three weeks ago).
+And look at how many of my blog posts are dedicated to new products… it’s rare, and my job is to invest in them.

 Instead of explaining what it is, I decided to create a post of my favorite resources so far to learn more about the future of